 When you visit a webpage, you can easily tell what all the images are.
 You can understand that the photo on the screen is a car or an animal etc. Google’s spiders can’t, though.
 This means that if your image doesn’t have an alt tag, the spiders can’t determine that the image contributes to the relevancy of a user’s search query and rank your page higher because of it.
 Adding an alt tag, especially one that includes keywords that you want to rank for, is one more tool to help boost your rank.

 Alt tags also have the added benefit of helping visually impaired users that are visiting your site.
-If a visually impaired person uses a screen reader to navigate the webpage, the screen reader will read the alt tag so that while the user might not be able to see the image, they will still be able to understand the content on the page is.
+For example, suppose a visually impaired person uses a screen reader to navigate the webpage.
+In that case, the screen reader will read the alt tag so that while the user might not be able to see the image, they will still be able to understand that the content on the page is.

 4: Internal Links: Keep Users on Your Site and Improve Your On-Page SEO at the Same Time

-Any blog you’ve read recently, and even the one you’re reading now, likely include links within the content to other blog posts or portions of the main site.
-This practice of including internal links in your content has the possibility of keeping someone on your site longer as they click through related posts or services and makes your page easier for spiders to crawl, which can help boost your Google ranking.
+Any blog you’ve read recently, and even the one you’re reading now, likely includes links within the content to other blog posts or portions of the main site.
+This practice of including internal links in your content has the possibility of keeping someone on your site longer as they click through related posts or services and makes your page more accessible for spiders to crawl, which can help boost your Google ranking.

 Spiders find new pages by following link paths and storing new URLs that they find in a search engine index.
 URLs stored in the index can then be displayed when a user searches for something.
 By using internal links, you make it easier for pages across your site to be indexed, which in turn means that it is easier for your pages to be displayed in SERPs.